 Unlike a first DUI offense in Florida, if you are charged with a second DUI, you are no longer eligible for a hardship waiver hearing.
 A Florida hardship hearing can provide a special license to a driver whose license has been suspended or revoked.
 A hardship license allows for limited driving privileges based on daily necessities such as work, school, food, and medical needs.
 Driving around for leisure is strictly prohibited with a hardship license.

 To obtain a hardship license after a second DUI, you must challenge the suspension via the formal review process.
-The Law Offices of Matthew Konecky is well equipped to guide you through this process.
-Hiring a Palm Beach DUI defense attorney can be one of the most important decisions you will make in your DUI case.
+The Law Offices of Matthew Konecky are well-equipped to guide you through this process.
+Hiring a Palm Beach Gardens DUI defense attorney can be one of the most important decisions you will make in your DUI case whether you are in Palm Beach or Broward County.

 Will I Need an Interlock Device for a Second DUI in Florida?

 An ignition interlock device (IID) is a breathalyzer installed on a vehicle.
-It will require the driver to blow into a mouthpiece before they are able to operate the vehicle.
-For most second offense DUI cases in Florida, an interlock device will be required for a minimum of a year.
+It will require the driver to blow into a mouthpiece before they are able to operate the car.
+For most second-offense DUI cases in Florida, an interlock device will be required for a minimum of a year.

 Diversion Programs for Second DUI Offenses in Florida